Walls of Marrakesh: Bab ash-Shari'a

 Bab ash-Shari'a, meaning the "Gate of Justice/Law" (Shari'a), was the main southwestern gate of the city, dating back to the Almoravid period.
 It was located near an angle of the walls just west of Bab er-Robb.
 The gate was rebuilt in the Almohad period when Abu Ya'qub Yusuf ordered his son, Ya'qub (the future al-Mansur), to move this section of the wall further south to accommodate a new neighbourhood for the city's growing population.
-This work was carried out over August and September of 1183 and a new Bab ash-Shari'a gate was inaugurated by Abu Ya'qub Yusuf.
+This work was carried out over August and September 1183 and a new Bab ash-Shari'a gate was inaugurated by Abu Ya'qub Yusuf.
 The location of this gate has since been blocked and occupied by the mausoleum of Imam as-Suhayli (one of the Seven Saints of Marrakesh), though remains of the gate can be seen next to the mausoleum.

 A large open-air prayer area, called a musalla or msalla, was located just outside the gate during the Almoravid and Almohad era (though it may have been moved during the construction of the Kasbah).
 Also near here was a hippodrome for equestrian games and training, equipped with a pavilion from which the amir or caliph could observe the activities.
 Today this area is occupied by a large cemetery stretching out from Bab er-Robb.